A bridge of hope to inmates and their families during and after incarceration.

 - Personal discipleship correspondence

-- In-depth correspondence Bible studies through Life’s Key Ministries
+- Connection to in-depth correspondence Bible studies through Life’s Key Ministries

 - Possible post-release placement into our Crossroads Men’s Crisis Center or Laura’s Home Women’s Crisis Center

 - Soft cover or paperback Bibles – New or gently used Bibles with medium-size and large print are most needed.
 Your donation of $50 helps us purchase a case of 24 Bibles.

 - Soft back or paperback pocket-sized dictionaries